Legal cases with fixed pricing, standardized processes, and firm timelines

 No party can file for a petition for divorce within one year of the solemnization of the marriage.

-The Marriage Laws (Amendment) Bill, 2010 incorporated another ground for seeking divorce, namely the ‘Irretrievable breakdown of marriage’ under the Hindu Marriage Act, 1955 and the Special Marriage Act, 1954.
-As the term suggests, it leads to a situation whereby, either or both the parties to the marriage find it impossible to peacefully cohabit with each other, due to personality’s clashes, differences in opinion and have lived separately from each other for a long period of time and are no longer too eager to further carry on their matrimonial relationship.
+The Marriage Laws (Amendment) Bill, 2010 which included the divorce laws incorporated another ground for seeking divorce under the Indian divorce laws, namely the ‘Irretrievable breakdown of marriage’ under the Hindu Marriage Act, 1955 and the Special Marriage Act, 1954.
+As the term suggests, it leads to a situation whereby, either or both the parties to the marriage find it impossible to peacefully cohabit with each other, due to personality clashes, differences in opinion and have lived separately from each other for a long period of time and are no longer too eager to further carry on their matrimonial relationship.

-Every petition for divorce should be filed in the District Court within the jurisdiction of which
+Every petition for divorce in India should be filed in the District Court as per the procedure laid down in the divorce laws within the jurisdiction of which

 Where the petitioner is residing at the time of presentation of the petition in case the other party is residing outside the territories to which the Act extends or has not been heard of as being alive for a period of seven years or more.

-- The facts or details on the basis of which relief is sought for by the party seeking divorce,
+The facts or details on the basis of which relief is sought for by the party seeking a divorce,

-Section 125 of the Code of Criminal Procedure, 1973 talks about the order for maintenance of wives, children and parents.
+Section 125 of the Code of Criminal Procedure, 1973 talks about the order for the maintenance of wives, children, and parents.

 (1) If any person having sufficient means neglects or refuses to maintain-